 take a trip to scenic Lopud Island, one of the Elafiti Islands, a 50-minutes boat trip away - or half an hour in summertime.

-**Split, Croatia's second largest city with plenty of historic monuments.
+**Split, Croatia's second largest city with a mass of historic monuments.
+More

-The world's smallest cathedral, the Little Church of St. Kriz, is located in the nearby town of Nin.
+If you would like to see the world's smallest cathedral, the 9th century Little Church of St. Kriz, is located in the nearby town of Nin.

 ** Mljet Island and its National Park, which covers about 30 sq km of the west side, is an Adriatic jewel with untouched nature, great for outdoor lovers and those looking for peace and quiet.
 It has two salt lakes, which are actually bays, connected by a channel and surrounded with dense vegetation, an excellent place for a swim after a hike.
 Saplunara Beach on the southeast end of the island is a delightful.